-This section provides details of Crayke Parish Council Finances, including the annual accounts as well as individual transactions.
+This section provides details of Crayke Parish Council Finances, including the annual accounts as well as all individual transactions.

 Latest Financial Position